 Your feed is probably littered with filtered, staged photos of immaculate haircuts, flawless makeup, mouthwatering food, perfectly-positioned cocktails, and people checking into the airport to fly to exotic destinations.
 Unless you have some seriously down-to-earth friends, you’re not going to see them posting candid photos of themselves on an average morning or checking into their corner shop.

 These idealized, inaccurate portrayals of life can threaten our self-worth because we’ll inevitably measure ourselves against them, and this can make us feel incredibly inadequate.
-Studies have shown that there’s been a recent increase in the ‘passive use’ of social media (where we use it to observe our peers, rather than actively engage with them), and that this form of social media use is linked to low life satisfaction.
+Studies including this one - 'Passive Facebook Usage Undermines Affective Well-Being' published in the Journal of Experimental Psycholog in 2015 - have shown that there’s been a recent increase in the ‘passive use’ of social media (where we use it to observe our peers, rather than actively engage with them), and that this form of social media use is linked to low life satisfaction.
 According to psychologist Dr. Linda Papadopoulos, this is a ‘particular issue for young people, who are socialized through the school system to ‘grade’ themselves in relation to their peers.’

 3. Chasing approval